verdaux/BookNotes/Impressors 5.md

 - [ ] Felt delete might cute later.
 - [ ] If scandal is your taste I shall give you a feast.
 - [ ] Stalking?
 I was just educating myself on your lore.
+- [ ] I trust in your googling abilities